Azriahmaad/my-resolution/README.md

 # my-resolution
-Repository for planning my activity
+Repository for planning my activity in 2024